chenkennt/openpublish/open_publish_uxad.md

 The difference between GitHub and VSO are:

 1. VSO will block merge if build failed, meaning that you cannot click "Complete pull request" button, while GitHub will not.
-2. "Details" link will brings you to the VSO build portal, while on GitHub it will brings you to the open publishing portal, where you can see a more friendly report status and report.
+2. GitHub will have a more descriptive message on the merge dialog and a "Details" link that brings you to the open publishing portal, where you can see a friendly report status and report.
+While on VSO, there is no such message and "Details" link will brings you to the VSO build portal.

 2. Design